Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech

-Our research questions (RQs) are as follows: \begin{itemize} \item RQ1: How effective are the persuasion modes in identifying counter-speech across domains (topics) and interaction types? \item (RQ2): Does the persuasion mode used in counter-speech vary by interaction type and the behavior of the machine-generated and human-written conversation? \item RQ3: To what extent do counterspeech persuasion modes drive the follow-up replies in conversations?
+Our research questions (RQs) are as follows: \begin{itemize} \item RQ1: How effective are the persuasion modes in identifying counterspeech across domains (or topics) and interaction types? \item RQ2: Does the persuasion mode used in counterspeech vary by interaction type and the content of the machine-generated and human-written conversation? \item RQ3: To what extent do counterspeech persuasion modes drive the follow-up replies in conversations?